aosilvester/coordinates-data-parser/README.md

 The coordinates data parser is run by integrating into your scrape and activating through your standard means

 ### Limitations
 As the coordinates are extracted via regex, the parser can only extract coordinates for the North American continent.
+Additionally, the parser is hard coded to search for coordinates only in the body of the html response, and does not currently have the functionality to search the <head> of the html response.
+This is done to cut down on false positive results.

 ## Help
 If there are any problems or issues with this app, please contact the author.